AzureWorkshops/Dockerfiles-Windows-Server/docs/02_Courseware/09_Expose_Site_in_Azure.md

 You'll notice that, when we created our transparent network, Docker created a new virtual network interface _vEthernet (HNSTransparent)_.
 This is the NIC we'll add our IPs to in the steps below.

-We've now created our transparent network and we ready to add our publicly accessible containers.
+We've now created our transparent network and we're ready to add our publicly accessible containers.

 ## Add Public Containers
 After all of that, we're now finally ready to add our public containers and access them from outside of Azure.